sam-well/workbench/README.md

 # Workbench
-A front-end workspace that promotes utility and readability.
+A front-end workspace that promotes utility and readability

 ## Quick-Start

 1. Clone repo:
     git clone https://github.com/sam-well/workbench
 1. `cd` into the repo and `npm install`
-1. run `gulp`.
-This activates:
+1. Run `gulp`, which activates:
     - the development server,
     - a browser window with live reloading, and
     - build watches that update and compile your templates